jaehyuk-choi/momentumApp/README.md

 Used if statment, filter(), foreach().

-Learns how to deal with html by javascript or CSS.
+Learnt how to deal with html by javascript or CSS.